nginx/unit-docs/source/configuration.rst

             < HTTP/1.1 200 OK
             ...

+   Note that the encoded spaces
+   (:samp:`%20`)
+   in the request
+   match their unencoded counterparts in the pattern;
+   vice versa, the encoded tilde
+   (:samp:`%7E`)
-   Note that the encoded spaces (:samp:`%20`) in the request match their unencoded counterparts in the pattern; vice versa, the encoded tilde (:samp:`%7E`) in the condition matches :samp:`~` in the request.
+   in the condition matches :samp:`~` in the request.

 .. nxt_details:: String Pattern Examples
    :hash: conf-str-pattern-examples

-   A regular expression that matches any :file:`.php` files within the :file:`/data/www/` directory and its subdirectories.
+   A regular expression that matches any :file:`.php` files in the :file:`/data/www/` directory and its subdirectories.
    Note the backslashes;
    escaping is a JSON-specific requirement:

    .. code-block:: json